Lombiq/UI-Testing-Toolbox/Readme.md

 ## About

-Web UI testing toolbox for Orchard Core applications.
+Web UI testing toolbox mostly for Orchard Core applications.
 Everything you need to do UI testing for an Orchard app is here.

 ## Table of contents